TaoDFang/PPI_Prediction_byCoevolution/README.md

 ```
 mention here singularity is not necesseary
 (Havent test this myself)

+If one has probelm to install singularity, all necessery softwares and library can be installed via conda. \
+Check documentation "containers/conda_envs/conda_installation.md" in this repository .

 ## Raw data and result computation
 mention time and size